Estradiol is a type of estrogen, which is the female sex hormone secreted by the ovaries and required for many bodily

 Skin-related side effects include skin pigmentation, chloasma and melasma.
 Other skin effects include loss of scalp hair, erythema multiforme, erythema nodosum, hirsuitism (growth of body hair), itching and rash.

 When taken orally, gastrointestinal side effects may develop including nausea, vomiting, bloating, diarrhea, water retention, jaundice, gall stones, gastritis, dyspepsia, pancreatitis, liver enlargement and liver tumors.
 Weight gain may also be noted in some women.

 Estradiol medication can cause depression, mood swings, irritability, anger, dizziness and headaches.
-Epileptic patients may also experience worsening of seizures.
+Epileptic patients may also experience worsening seizures.